oszuidwest/zwfm-liquidsoap/README.md

 git clone https://github.com/oszuidwest/zwfm-liquidsoap.git
 cd zwfm-liquidsoap

-# Build the image for your platform and load it into the local image store
+# Build the image for your platform.
+The --load option puts it in the local image store.
 docker buildx build --load -t zwfm-liquidsoap:local .
 ```